agl-alexglopez/str_view/INSTALL.md

 find_package(str_view)
 ```

-specify that this library shall be installed to a location CMake recognizing by default.
+specify that this library shall be installed to a location CMake recognizes by default.
 For example, my preferred location is as follows:

 ```zsh
 make gcc-rel ~/.local